RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 in the ``self.slots``.
 It computes the original hash value and if that slot is not empty, iterates the ``rehash`` function until an empty slot occurs.
 If a nonempty slot already contains the key, the old data value is replaced with the new data value.
+Dealing with the situation where there are no empty slots left is an exercise.

 .. _lst_hashtablecodestore: